Infant and Junior School Assessment Recording and Reporting Policy

 PM Reading Benchmarking

-PIE (Progress In English)
+PTE (Progress In English)

-PIM (Progress In Mathematics)
+PTM (Progress In Mathematics)

 Independent writing examples using assessment criterion